samsalisbury/circleci-multi-file-config/README.md

 and you can begin breaking up the config into separate files under the `.circleci/config` directory, as you see fit.

-This is all supported by the circleci-cli tool, but the Makefile and git hook make it much more convenient to use.
+This is all supported by the circleci-cli tool anyway, but the Makefile and git hook make it much more convenient to use.

-[generating a single config file from many]: https://circleci.com/docs/2.0/local-cli/#packing-a-config
-[expanding 2.1 syntax to 2.0 syntax]: https://circleci.com/docs/2.0/local-cli/#processing-a-config
+Much more detail on usage and syntax in the [usage README].

 [usage README]: copythis.circleci/README.md